-The most common Autumn and Winter weeds are winter grass, sour sobs and of course, the common broad leaf weeds like thistle, dandelion, creeping oxalis, clover and bindi eye.
+The most common Autumn and Winter weeds are winter grass, sour sobs and, of course, the common broadleaf weeds like thistle, dandelion, creeping oxalis, clover and bindi eye.
 Have a look at our handy Weed Identification Chart to see which type of weeds you have!

 Once you know which types of weeds you have and what types of chemicals you intend to combat them with, have a think about your strategy.
-It's unlikely that you'll get rid of your weeds with one single spray, especially when it comes to broad leaf weeds.
+It's unlikely that you'll get rid of your weeds with one single spray, especially when it comes to broadleaf weeds.
 When tackling weeds like these, plan to spray every 3 to 4 weeks through Winter until they have disappeared.

-To some degree, weeds will always be an uninvited guest in your lawn at different times of the year but with some vigilance, you can get on top of them.
+To some degree, weeds will always be an uninvited guest on your lawn at different times of the year but with some vigilance, you can get on top of them.
 For more advice on controlling or identifying weeds, give us a call on 8298 0555.